 What is lead scoring? (and why you should do account scoring, too)

 Every company wants to implement a successful lead scoring strategy.
 But few have stakeholder alignment on what it’s supposed to achieve.
+So what is lead scoring, and how do you do it?

 At its simplest, there are two types of lead scoring: demographic and behavioral.